Finding God in Gomorrah: The Books That Led Me Toward Faith

 "And it seems possible, moving to the psychological arena, that people can be better off believing in something than in nothing, however untrue that something may be."

-It was then that I decided it no longer mattered if the "blue pill" wasn't the real world.
-It was a world I wanted to live in and a world that would bring me peace.
+And so I decided it didn’t matter if the “blue pill” wasn’t the real world.
+It was a world I wanted to live in, a world that would finally bring me peace.

 xoxo a.d. elliott